-Come to think of it, have you ever wondered why your indoor cat gets to spend so much time seating at the window and starring outside?
-Well the answer is simple, true excitement for a cat can only to be found outdoors.
+Have you ever wondered why your indoor cat spends so much time sitting at the window and staring outside?
+The answer is simple: genuine excitement for a cat tends to be found outdoors.

 As a cat owner, do you ever wish to provide your cat with an outdoor experience and yet protect it from the dangers that come from being outside?

 If you answered yes, then building a catio cat patio for your cat may just be what you need.